Credit for Prior Learning (CPL)

 NCCRS translates noncollegiate learning into college credits

-- Talk with your academic advisor, then work with the PLA Coordinator to best apply for credit.
+- Talk with your academic advisor, then work with the CPL Coordinator to best apply for credit.